RobotNerd/sliderish/doc/user-stories.md

 Status: backlog

-> TODO: sub-tasks
+> TODO:
+Sub-tasks

 ## As a user, I want the app to automatically pick up configuration changes.

 Status: backlog

-> TODO: sub-tasks
+> TODO:
+Sub-tasks

 ## As a user, I want to install the app on a Raspberry Pi.

 Status: backlog

-> TODO: sub-tasks
+> TODO:
+Sub-tasks

 ## As a user, I want the app to start automatically when the server starts.

 Status: backlog

-> TODO: sub-tasks
+> TODO:
+Sub-tasks

 ## As a user, I want the app to include faces when panning a large image.